ooshyun/ooshyun.github.io/_posts/cs224n/2021-09-27-CS224N-W4-Machine-Translation-Sequence-to-Sequence-And-Attention.md

 **Character-based model**

 [Ling et al. 15](https://arxiv.org/abs/1508.02096) proposed a character-based model to enable open vocabulary word representation.For each word *w* with *m* characters, instead of storing a word embedding, this model iterates over all characters *c*1, *c*2 . . . *cm* to look up the character embeddings *e*1, *e*2 . . . *em*.
 These character embeddings are then fed into a bi-LSTM to get the final hidden states *hf* , *hb* for forward and backward directions respectively.
-The final word embed- ding is computed by an affine transformation of two hidden states:
+The final word embedding is computed by an affine transformation of two hidden states:

 $$
     e_w = W_fH_f + W_bH_b + b
 $$

-There are also a family of CNN character-based models which will be covered in lecture 13.
+There are also a family of CNN character-based models which will be covered in lecture 13(in Stanford 224N).

 ### 2.14 Hybrid NMT

 [Luong et al. 16](https://arxiv.org/abs/1604.0078) proposed a Hybrid Word-Character model to deal with unknown words and achieve open-vocabulary NMT.
-The system translates mostly at word-level and consults the character compo- nents for rare words.
+The system translates mostly at word-level and consults the character components for rare words.
 On a high level, the character-level recurrent neural networks compute source word representations and recover unknown target words when needed.
 The twofold advantage of such a hybrid approach is that it is much faster and easier to train than character-based ones; at the same time, it never produces unknown words as in the case of word-based models.

 **Word-based Translation as a Backbone** The core of the hybrid NMT is a deep LSTM encoder-decoder that translates at the word level.
 We maintain a vocabulary of size $\lvert V\lvert$ per language and use ```<unk>``` to represent out of vocabulary words.

-**Source Character-based Representation** In regular word-based NMT, a universal embedding for ```<unk>``` is used to represent all out- of-vocabulary words.
+**Source Character-based Representation** In regular word-based NMT, a universal embedding for ```<unk>``` is used to represent all out-of-vocabulary words.
 This is problematic because it discards valuable information about the source words.
 Instead, we learn a deep LSTM model over characters of rare words, and use the final hidden state of the LSTM as the representation for the rare word (below Figure).

 <p>
     <img src="/assets/images/post/cs224n/w4/nmt/nmt-hybrid.png" width="300" height="450" class="projects__article__img__center">